 “This is also one of few islands in the delta that is uninhabited, so protection and management of the unique environment here has been highly successful.
 However, some parts of the island are quite degraded, and this year’s work will help to stabilise the sandy soil and aid in weed suppression.”

 Setting up for the planting day required multiple trips in a tinny by Greening Australia and Shire of Murray staff, to transport all the seedlings and tools across.

-The planting on Jeegarnyeejip Island is one of many occurring along the Harvey, Serpentine and Murray rivers this winter through the Alcoa Foundation-funded Three Rivers Initiative with Greening Australia.
+The planting on Jeegarnyeejip Island is one of many occurring along the Harvey, Serpentine and Murray rivers this winter through the Alcoa Foundation-funded Three Rivers One Estuary Initiative with Greening Australia.
 In total this year, this partnership will plant nearly 16,000 seedlings in priority revegetation areas along the three rivers.
 By the end of the three-year partnership in October, more than 42,000 seedlings will have been planted in these important areas.

 Plantings are designed to provide habitat to local fauna, stabilise embankments, increase biodiversity, filter runoff and cool water temperatures to improve the health of these river systems.

 According to Shire of Murray President Cr.
 David Bolt, the Shire is always obliging in supporting Greening Australia and Alcoa’s efforts: “A community priority and focus area of the Shire especially over the next ten years, is the protection and enhancement of our environment and it is through collaboration with our community and stakeholders such as Greening Australia and Alcoa, that we will be most effective in the achievement of this feat.
 Our collaborative efforts with Greening Australia and Alcoa contribute significantly to improving the health of our environment.”